Corporate reconstruction concession

 Documents required

-In order to receive the corporate reconstruction concession, regardless of the transaction type, your application must include:
+To receive the corporate reconstruction concession, regardless of the transaction type, your application must include:

-• Constitutions for all companies in the corporate group.
+- constitutions for all companies in the corporate group

-• Trust deeds, with all amendments, and the unit register for all unit trust schemes in the corporate group.
+- trust deeds, with all amendments, and the unit register for all unit trust schemes in the corporate group

-• A copy of the most recent financial statements for the company transferring the property (i.e. the transferor).
+- a copy of the most recent financial statements for the company transferring the property (i.e. the transferor)

-• An estimate of the duty payable if the corporate reconstruction concession applies.
+- an estimate of the duty payable if the corporate reconstruction concession applies.

-Transactions involving dutiable property, you must also provide:
+You must also provide:

-• All contracts, transfers, court orders, declarations of trust, etc. relevant to the eligible transaction.
+- all contracts, transfers, court orders, declarations of trust, etc. relevant to the eligible transaction

-Relevant acquisitions, you must also provide:
+You must also provide:

-• The make and model, registration number.
+- the year, make and model, registration number

-• Current market value for each vehicle.
+- current market value for each vehicle.

 Reassessment